Collisions with Watercraft

 Defenders has been advocating for slow speed zones to protect manatees since 1997, and many efforts have been successful.
 We have spoken with city, county, state and federal officials, participated in working groups, submitted written comments and testified at public meetings.

 Since 2004, the Florida Fish and Wildlife Conservation Commission has approved new manatee protection rules for three counties in Tampa Bay.
 The agency also reviewed and updated speed zones in Sarasota, Broward, Charlotte, Lee and Duval counties.
 In October 2005, the Hillsborough County Commission adopted mandatory manatee protection slow-speed zones in the Cockroach Bay Aquatic Preserve that previously had been voluntary.
-In 2012, speed zones were established in the Intracoastal Waterway in Flagler County (link to blog).
+In 2012, speed zones were established in the Intracoastal Waterway in Flagler County.
 Defenders of Wildlife worked to see these rules through, providing comments on how to make them effective devices to save manatee lives.

 Thanks in part to Defenders’ advocacy efforts—the National Park Service designated slow-speed zones to protect manatees in Everglades National Park.
 The U.S. Fish and Wildlife Service also improved protections for manatees at Crystal River National Wildlife Refuge by establishing the Kings Bay Manatee Refuge, designating most of Kings Bay as a slow speed area and improving refuge managers’ abilities to protect manatees from boaters and swimmers wanting to interact with them during cold weather.